znsio/specmatic-documentation/_includes/authoring_contract_introduction.md

-Copy paste below text into a file with name "service.qontract".
+Copy paste below text into a file with name "service.spec".
 This, as you can see, uses the Gherkin syntax to describe a basic GET request.

     Feature: Contract for the petstore service